Gyakobo/local_language_model/README.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

-This project is meant to a sample transformer model locally based on textual input.
+This project is meant to a sample [transformer](https://pypi.org/project/transformers/) model locally based on textual input using the Tensorflow and PyTorch libraries.

 > In this project we'll basically try to model a character sequence of words.
 This work was mostly if not full inspired by the following publication [website](https://arxiv.org/pdf/1706.03762.pdf)